 Two-Stage Furnaces: What They Are and How They Work

-As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
-When set to the low stage, the furnace performs at a reduced capacity as a way to maintain the preferred temperature at your home more efficiently.
-During the high stage, the furnace will instead run at maximum capacity to meet demands for more heat.
-With a two-stage furnace, you can maintain improved energy efficiency and steady temperatures everywhere in your home.
+A heating system with two settings of operating - high and low - is called a two-stage furnace.
+During the low stage, the furnace operates at a reduced capacity to help maintain the desired temperature in your home more efficiently.
+During the high stage, the furnace will instead run at maximum capacity to meet demands for increased heat.
+With a two-stage furnace, you can maintain improved energy efficiency and consistent temperatures throughout your home.

-A two-stage furnace does not stay on indefinitely.
-In the low stage of operation, the furnace performs at limited capacity in order to maintain a planned temperature more efficiently within your home.
-When additional energy is needed to maintain the set temperature, the furnace shifts to its high stage and operates at full capacity.
-For this reason, two-stage furnaces are powerful enough to help reduce energy costs without operating constantly.
+A two-stage furnace should not run constantly.
+In the low stage of operation, the furnace operates at diminished capacity in order to maintain a preferred temperature more efficiently within your home.
+When additional energy is needed to maintain the set temperature, the unit will switch to its high stage and operates at full capacity.
+As a result, two-stage furnaces are able to help reduce energy costs without operating constantly.

 Comparing Two-Stage and Variable-Speed Furnaces

-Two-stage furnaces have two stages of functionality, low and high.
-During the low stage, the furnace performs at reduced capacity to help sustain a desired level of comfort within your home.
-When a greater demand for warmth or cooling is needed, the furnace will switch to its high stage and operate at full capacity.
+Two-stage furnaces have two stages of operation, low and high.
+During the low stage, the furnace performs at reduced capacity as a way to maintain a desired level of comfort within your home.
+When a greater demand for warmth or cooling is necessary, the furnace will shift to its high stage and operate at peak capacity.

 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage motor and operate either at full capacity or not at all.
-Consequently, the furnace is always running in order to maintain a desired level of comfort at home.
+One-stage furnaces have a single stage motor and operate either at full power or not at all.
+In other words, the furnace runs constantly in order to maintain a desired temperature at home.

-Two-stage furnaces, by comparison, have two stages of operation, low and high.
+Conversely, two-stage furnaces have two stages of operation, low and high.
 During the low stage, the furnace runs at lower capacity in order to maintain the desired temperature more efficiently.
-When more warmth or cooling is desired, the furnace will change over to its high stage and operate at maximum capacity.
+When a greater demand for warmth or cooling is desired, the furnace will shift to its high stage and operate at full capacity.

-Arrange Your Furnace Install Appointment with Air Concepts of Middle Georgia Today
+Make Your Furnace Installation Appointment with Air Concepts of Middle Georgia Today

 It takes experience and dedication to stay up to date about furnace technology advancements.
-That’s why Air Concepts of Middle Georgia professionals are here to help with a no-cost, no-pressure estimate for furnace installation.
-We’ll assess your home, your heating requirements and your budget before helping you find the best solution.
-Call us at 478-200-5689 to get started today!
+That’s why Air Concepts of Middle Georgia professionals are here to help with a no-obligation, no-pressure quote for furnace installation.
+We’ll assess your home, your heating requirements and your budget before helping you find the right solution.
+Get in touch with us at 478-200-5689 to get started today!